 The KTMB Intercity train service uses diesel trains hence they are slower compared to the ETS and Komuter.
 If you are not in a hurry to reach your destination and is on tight budget, this is another mode of transportation that you can try.

 This train services ply the different cities and small towns throughout Peninsular Malaysia.
-The major cities serviced are Kuala Lumpur to the south down to Singapore, up to Padang Besar near Thailand and the east coast up to Tumpat.
+The major cities serviced from JB Sentral to Tumpat.
+See the schedule here.

 Padang Besar-Hatyai Shuttle Train Service